01 Jul How Much Does Lawn Aeration Cost in Omaha, NE

 - National Average: $130

-Aerating the lawn involves removing thin plugs of dirt to relieve soil compaction, allowing grass roots to spread out, grow stronger, and enhance the lawn’s health.
+Aerating a lawn involves removing plugs of dirt to relieve soil compaction, allowing grass roots to spread out, grow stronger, and enhance the lawn’s health.
 Poking holes in the lawn with spikes or spraying a liquid aerating product over the lawn are two more options for aeration.
-Most lawn care services provide lawn aeration services ranging from $70 to $100 and up for a 10,000 square foot lawn, with $130 being the national average.
-The cost of aerating is relatively reasonable, and it is one of the best things you can do to keep a healthy lawn at a low cost when compared to other yard management charges like installing a sprinkler system or having a tree removed.
+The cost of aerating is relatively reasonable, and it is one of the best things you can do to keep a healthy lawn at a low cost when compared to other lawn management charges like installing a sprinkler system or having a tree removed.

-The size of the lawn is the main factor affecting the cost of lawn aeration—a lawn service may charge a base fee in addition to a square-footage price.
-Aerating a small lawn might cost as little as $60 on the low end, while aerating a huge lawn may cost $300 or more.
+The size of the lawn is the main factor affecting the cost—a lawn service may charge a base fee in addition to a square-footage price.
+Aerating a small lawn might cost as little as $60 on the low end, while aerating a large lawn may cost $300 or more.

-Furthermore, the cost of lawn aeration will vary based on the layout of the property and the distance a lawn aeration service needs drive to reach the property.
+Furthermore, the cost will vary based on the layout of the property and distance the company needs travel to reach the property.
 These hidden charges might increase (or decrease) the overall price.

 How to Estimate the Cost of Lawn Aeration

-A number of factors influence the cost of aerating a lawn, and in most situations, a representative from the lawn aeration company will want to inspect the site before providing a quote.
-You may aerate your lawn yourself by renting, purchasing, or spraying on a liquid aerator product, but for many people, it’s more cost effective to hire a professional to do it.
+A number of factors influence the cost of aerating a lawn, and in most situations, a representative from the company will want to inspect the site before providing a quote.
+You may aerate your lawn yourself by renting, purchasing, or spraying on a liquid aerator product, but for many people, it’s more cost effective to hire a professional lawn care service to do it.

 - Consider the size of the lawn first when estimating the cost of aeration.
 Aeration costs roughly $0.006 to .012 per square foot on average.
-Multiply the square feet of your lawn by the lawn company’s price to obtain an estimate of how much aerating your lawn will cost.
-Based on typical square foot pricing in Nebraska, if your lawn is 8,000 square feet, you may anticipate to pay between $70 and $85.00.
+Multiply the square feet of your lawn by the price to obtain an estimate of how much aerating your lawn will cost.
+Based on typical square foot pricing in Nebraska, if your lawn is 8,000 square feet, you can anticipate paying between $70 and $85.00.

 - Inquire about fixed pricing.
-Some landscapers charge flat fees for standard-sized yards, which range from $65 to $95 on average, depending on the company.
-If the lawn aerating service is familiar with the location and the sizes of the yards in a particular development, a predetermined charge may frequently apply.
+Some companies charge flat fees for standard-sized yards, which range from $65 to $95 on average, depending on the company.
+If the service is familiar with the location and the sizes of the yards in a particular development, a predetermined charge may frequently apply.